dgrocki/HP-Docker-Capstone-WorkManager/README.md

 Make sure the beanstalk connection in .groovy is connected to the same port the Docker container is running on

+Start up Riak with
+docker-compose up -d

 Make sure the beanstalkd container and our contaner our running on the same network (use the --net=host) example run command:

-docker run --net=host work-manager docker run --net=host -v /home/grockidile/capstone/HP-Docker-Capstone-WorkerB/PDF:/mnt/ work-manager
+docker run --net=host -v /home/grockidile/capstone/HP-Docker-Capstone-WorkerA/PDF:/mnt/ work-manager